Crisis Support

 In times of pressure people respond in different ways – what may be a crisis to one person may not be to another, however talking to someone can provide reassurance and comfort.
 If you need or want to talk to someone about how you are feeling immediately, then there are a few options.

-The Mental Health Crisis Helpline is a telephone service offering support to adults of all ages in Surrey and North East Hampshire who are experiencing a mental health crisis.
+Surrey mental health crisis helpline is a telephone service offering support to adults of all ages in Surrey and North East Hampshire who are experiencing a mental health crisis.

 Lines are open 24 hours, seven days a week.
 You don’t need to book an appointment and calls are free of charge.